nautobot/nautobot-ansible/docs/getting_started/contributing/modules/new_module.rst

   - options -> data (All the necessary information from what we found from the API docs)

 Just a few things to note here are the types that are defined for the documentation.
 The should mostly follow the API such as a string, integer, list, etc.
-In the case of arguments that resolve to objects within NetBox, typically **raw** is used so the user can specify either a string or a dictionary with other fields that will help search for the object within the API.
+In the case of arguments that resolve to objects within Nautobot, typically **raw** is used so the user can specify either a string or a dictionary with other fields that will help search for the object within the API.

 The next step is to update the ``EXAMPLES`` variable.